abhaasgoyal/distributed-routing/README.md

 # Message structure

-Various types of messages and their structures are decided before the routers are deployed and is encapsulated in [a relative link](Diagram.pdf)
+Various types of messages and their structures are decided before the routers are deployed and is encapsulated in [a diagram](Diagram.pdf)